doctea/usb_midi_clocker/README.md

   - and for Arduino Unos without needing to use USB Midi Klik
   - or for things like eg my [veboard](https://github.com/doctea/veboard) project, or even direct Panasonic MX serial control
 - Transposition of everything (Beatstep etc?) in chord progressions
-- Make DeviceBehaviours work on serial inputs/outputs too, ...?
+- ~~Make DeviceBehaviours work on serial inputs/outputs too, ...?~~
+  - Make the pc_usb connections work using behaviours
+  - .. think there might be some duplication in purpose between MIDIOutputWrapper and Behaviours now...?

 ## Explanation/demo